shuboc/RoboND-Rover-Project/writeup.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

-**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
-Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-**Experimental Enviroment: Macbook Pro 13.3', OSX 10.12.4, Resolution: 800x600, Image Quality: Good, FPS: 25~32**
+*Experimental Enviroment: Macbook Pro 13.3', OSX 10.12.4, Resolution: 800x600, Image Quality: Good, FPS: 25~32*

-The original method will stop and take a turn when there is no enough navigable terrains.
-However, there exists some scenario where there is enough navigable terrains but the rover can't move, e.g., stucking by obstacles.
+The original method will stop and take a turn when there is no enough navigable terrain.
+However, there exists some scenario where there is enough navigable terrain but the rover can't move, e.g., getting stucked by obstacles.

-I enhance the by adding the mechanism of detecting stucking.
-The main idea is record an initial timestamp when forward mode in on, and if the speed is slow after being in forward mode for 5 seconds, it means getting stucked.
+Therefore, I add the mechanism of detecting getting stucked.
+The main idea is record an initial timestamp when forward mode is on, and if the speed is still very low after being in forward mode for 5 seconds, it means getting stucked.

-To solve the stucking problem, I add an new mode called `backward`.
-It can be triggered when a stucking problem is detected.
-The rover will go back until a speed limit is reached, and go back to the `stop` mode to either take a turn or moving forward
+To get away from being stucked, I add an new mode called `backward`, which can be triggered when the problem is detected.
+In this mode, the rover will moving backward until a speed limit is reached, and change to `stop` mode to either take a turn or moving forward.

 **Future work**